 Funds roll over from year to year, and there is no limit.
 Any remaining credits at your retirement — as long as you’re 65-point plan eligible — roll over into your RHRA.
 (To be considered 65-point eligible at American, your age plus a minimum of 10 years of credited service at American must add up to 65.)

 Once credits are deposited into your account, you will receive an Alight Smart-Choice Accounts debit card, if you don’t already have one, which you can use to pay for eligible medical expenses.
 You can submit manual claims, check your balance and manage your account on the Benefits Service Center.
 You can also file claims using the Smart-Choice mobile app, available for download from the Apple App Store or from Google Play.

 You can use your HRA credits to pay for eligible medical expenses as long as you are enrolled in the Standard, Plus, High Cost Coverage, DFW ConnectedCare, PPO 80 or PPO 90 medical option.
 If you’re enrolled in Core, you can still use your HRA, but only for dental and vision expenses until you go back to one of the above-mentioned plans.

-Some expenses will require additional documentation to be submitted through the Benefits Service Center, so be sure to save all your receipts.
+Some expenses will require additional documentation to be submitted through the Benefits Service Center, so be sure to hang on to all of your receipts.

 Should you leave American, you will only be able to receive reimbursement for claims incurred up to your last day of employment, unless you continue coverage under COBRA or retire under American’s 65-point plan.